Popish Plot

 The Popish Plot was a fictitious conspiracy invented by Titus Oates that between 1678 and 1681 gripped the kingdoms of England and Scotland in anti-Catholic hysteria.
 Oates alleged that there was an extensive Catholic conspiracy to assassinate Charles II, accusations that led to the show trials and executions of at least 22 men and precipitated the Exclusion Bill Crisis.
-During this tumultuous period, Oates weaved an intricate web of accusations, fueling public fears and paranoia.
+During this tumultuous period, Oates wove an intricate web of accusations, fuelling public fears and paranoia.
 However, as time went on, the lack of substantial evidence and inconsistencies in Oates's testimony began to unravel the plot.
 Eventually, Oates himself was arrested and convicted for perjury, exposing the fabricated nature of the conspiracy.